 Allocation and release of heap space is totally random.
 Heaps are used for allocation of arbitrary list structures and complex data organizations.
-As programs execute (and allocate and free structures), heap space will fill with holes (unallocated space.)
+As programs execute (and allocate and free structures), heap space will fill with holes (unallocated space, i.e., fragmentation)